joinmassive/blog/internet-without-ads/README.markdown

 choose to pay with power of a sort that’s much less personally valuable and that almost everyone in the world has access to[^2]: your computer or mobile device’s **idle processing power**<em>?</em>

-Here’s how an alternative business model might work and what my team and I are building as a possible foundation.
+Here’s how an alternative business model for the internet might work and what my team and I are building as a possible foundation.

 ## My backstory